unlim-int-soumya/ese5190-2022-lab2b-esp/lab/08_adps_protocol/README.md

+Rather of utilizing the circuitpython code from lab 1, we will use the power of C and PIO in this code to collect sensor measurements from the APDS9960.

+Short explanation of PIO program:

 In this case, TX encoding was employed for encoding.
 The next n+1 words will be processed as instructions if the instruction has a value larger than 0, in which case the FIFO word has no data payload.
 If not, shift out the 8-data bits first, then the ACK bit.